SnootyMonkey/clj-json-ld/README.md

 }
 ```

-If that context is then placed it an accessible location online, say at `http://json-ld.org/contexts/person.jsonld`, then the original JSON can be used, with all the semantic ambiguity removed, with only the addition of a `@context` property to make it a JSON-LD document:
+If that context is then embedded in its own section of the JSON-LD document, or placed in an accessible location online, say at `http://json-ld.org/contexts/person.jsonld`, then the original simpler JSON can be used, but with the semantic ambiguity removed.
+This is achieved with the addition of a `@context` property to make it a JSON-LD document.

+The context can be included by reference:

 ```json
 {